latenitefilms/TransferToolbox/docs/download.md

 As far as we can determine, Transfer Toolbox doesn't actually break this guideline.

-We took advantage of the App Review Board, and their Unfair Treatment appeal option, however, it was determined that we're still breaking Guideline 2.5.1:
+We took advantage of the App Review Board, and their Unfair Treatment appeal option, however, it was determined that we're still breaking Guideline 2.5.1.

-After a phone call with the App Review Board on **16th June 2023**, we sent them this message, but have yet to hear back:
+After a phone call with the App Review Board on **16th June 2023**, we then sent them this message, but have yet to hear back:

 > Thank you for taking the time to discuss and clarify the issues surrounding our app, Transfer Toolbox.
 I appreciate your detailed feedback and the reasoning behind the decision to reject the app.
 >